LibreCAD/docs/guides/dimensioning.rst

 A few rules will help ensure dimensions must be accurate, legible and complete:

-   - There should be only one way to interprete any one dimension.
+   - There should be only one way to interpret any one dimension.
    - Dimension and extension lines should not cross.
    - Extension lines and entity lines should not overlap.
    - Provide space between dimensions to ensure legibility.